Device file: Node creation

 Nodes are created by the mknod system call.
 The command-line program for creating nodes is also called mknod.
 Nodes can be moved or deleted by the usual filesystem system calls (rename, unlink) and commands (mv, rm).

 Some Unix versions include a script named makedev or MAKEDEV to create all necessary devices in the directory /dev.
 It only makes sense on systems whose devices are statically assigned major numbers (e.g., by means of hardcoding it in their kernel module).

-While some other Unix systems such as FreeBSD, used kernel-based device node management via devfs only, and not supporting manual node creation. mknod(2) system call and mknod(8) command exist to keep compatibility with POSIX, but manually created device nodes outside devfs will not function at all.
+Some other Unix systems such as FreeBSD use kernel-based device node management via devfs only and do not support manual node creation. mknod(2) system call and mknod(8) command exist to keep compatibility with POSIX, but manually created device nodes outside devfs will not function at all.

 Naming conventions

 The following prefixes are used for the names of some devices in the /dev hierarchy, to identify the type of device: